 Archive for the ‘Admissions’ Category

-There is no formula for a winning law school personal statement.
-The following examples—among the best that we have ever worked on—are as various as a typical JD class, yet each was compelling enough to win over the admissions committee of a T14 school.
+In this post, we’ve rounded up five spectacular personal statements that helped splitters get into a T14 school.
+You’ll find these examples to be as various as a typical JD class.
 Some essays are about a challenge, some about the evolution of the author’s intellectual or professional journey, and some about the author’s identity.
-One focuses on the author’s legal experience while the others only pivot towards law school at the end.
 The only common thread is sincerity.
-The authors of these essays did not write towards an imagined idea of what an admissions officer is looking for: they reckoned honestly with formative experiences.
+The authors did not write toward an imagined idea of what an admissions officer might be looking for: they reckoned honestly with formative experiences.

 A law school applicant recently asked for our advice about booking a hotel in Seoul.
 He was traveling there from Tokyo because the Law School Admissions Council (LSAC) couldn’t guarantee him a seat at an LSAT testing center in Japan.